 The mouthpiece is designed using Topsolid 7.
 First the outside shape is made and then the bore and the chamber are made and subtracted from the outside shape.
 The most complex part is the curved roof of the inside shape.
 I needed a lot of mathematics to make that.

 The prototype is now printed on my 3D printer using blue PLA filament.

 It has rings like the clarinet.

-The quality of this instrument is nog very high.
+The quality of my tarogato is not very high.
 The rings are not perfectly rounded.
 There is a lot of play in the keys and the rods are not threaded.
 It is or a very old or a very cheap instrument.
 I hope it is low pitch and I think it needs some work to play well.

-The instrument has as most tarogato's two octave keys.
-Modern one sometime have an automatic octave mechanism.
+The instrument has like most tarogato's two octave keys.
+Modern ones sometimes have an automatic octave mechanism.

 The result was quite nice although the 3D printed prototypes I make are quite rough.
 I had to sand it first with 120 waterproof sandpaper what results in a bit rough surface.
 It can be chemically treated to make it smoother but for prototypes I don't like to do that.

-It is sufficient to test if another shape of the mouthpiece gives a better playing result.
+It is good enough to test if another shape of the mouthpiece gives a better playing result.

-And that what it did!
-The mouthpiece gave a lot more control of the sound.
+And that is what it did!
+The prototype offered a lot more control of the sound.

 I think this will improve when the mouthpiece is finished properly and the instrument has had a complete overhauled and I have done some more practice.